 To do that, we are going to be using a piece of software.
 Well, two pieces of software.
 What we’re going to be talking about today, the two software that we use on these guys is VWO, VWO for split testing landing pages and marketing pages and all that other stuff.
 Then we also use Thrive Headline Optimizer.
 Thrive Headline Optimizer is a WordPress plugin that you can use to deploy split tests on your blog posts.
 We’re going to talk about those two things.

 Now we also do active split tests on all of our blog posts.
-This is something that I didn't think was going to make that much of a difference, but it did.
-If we go into let's say, duh, duh, duh, duh.
-All right.
-All of our blog posts, whenever we add a new blog post, we always run a split test and we use this Thrive Headline Optimizer to work it through.
-It's really a very, very nice plugin, but basically, you have your main title, your main subject line for your blog posts, and then you add in as many tested titles as you want.
+This is something that I didn’t think was going to make that much of a difference, but it did.
+For all of our blog posts, whenever we add a new blog post, we always run a split test and we use this Thrive Headline Optimizer to work it through.
+It’s really a very, very nice plugin, but basically, you have your main title, your main subject line for your blog posts, and then you add in as many tested titles as you want.
 Usually, we add in three or four and then we just let it go, and we see which blog post, which title is getting the best response.

 Then usually once a month, I’ll come in here, I’ll go into the headline optimizer dashboard here, and I’ll just look through and say, “Okay, how many of these blog posts have gotten more than 50 views?”
 Because if they’ve gotten more than 50 views, I can start to… the numbers start to have some impact because it might be if there are three headline tests or four or five headline tests then, and they got 50 views, then each one saw 10, so I might be able to start deactivating clear losers at that point.